 Students may take the TEAS test more than once during an application period.
 Please plan accordingly.

 A picture ID is required to test.
-Testing will take place in a location TBA soon.
+Testing will take place in the locations listed above.

 Before you come to test, you will need to create a username and password on the www.atitesting.com website.
 McGraw-Hill study materials are available for TEAS testing through our Barnes and Noble Bookstore.
 For TEAS testing, we will be using Version ATI TEAS.

 Turn off of Ryan left into the Library parking lot, LOT J. Park anywhere in the lot and follow the brick walkway, past the outdoor blue Library directional kiosk.
 Enter the library building through the main doors and turn left and go down the hallway, following the signs posted to Room 251 on the right side of the hallway.

 For examinees taking one of the many high stakes computer based tests on Saturday, the outside doors to the Library building (off the parking lot) will be unlocked.
 The inside doors into the Library itself will be locked.
 Please wait in the Library Lobby until the attendant admits you.